 Not registered to vote

 Lenders use the open electoral register to confirm your identity and address.
-By not being on it, a lender might struggle to confirm these key pieces of information and so will decline your mortgage application.
+By not being on it, a lender might struggle to confirm these key pieces of information.
+So, you’ll find your mortgage application declined.

 It takes a few minutes to register to vote and is well worth joining now!